 Marching Band Workshop participant needs vary by session:

-- NO EQUIPMENT OR INSTRUMENTS will be provided, battery percussionists, colorguard, instrumentalists and twirlers should all bring their own instruments.
-The only exception is for students participating in the West Chester Pit Percussion workshop – large front ensemble instruments will be made available .
+- NO EQUIPMENT OR INSTRUMENTS WILL BE PROVIDED, battery percussionists, instrumentalists and twirlers should all bring their own instruments.
+The only exception is for students participating in the Pit Percussion workshop – large front ensemble instruments will be made available .

 - Drum Majors are required to bring the Dynamic Drum Major text book.
 It is available for purchase at registration and will also be available to purchase on campus.
 Old editions of the book are acceptable if a student has access to one from their band director.
 (Books are NOT mailed; they are picked up at camp check-in).

 Vivace Productions and the workshop facilities do not supply bed or bath linens or any toiletries.
 Participants are responsible for these items.
 The beds are Twin XL but a regular twin sheet can be made to fit and many students find it easier to simply bring a sleeping bag and pillow.